MFDEV17/MFDEV17/README.md

 Love to learn and discover new things and technologies

-I study Java, Spring Framework ecosystem, ReactJS.
+I study Java, Spring Framework ecosystem and ReactJS.

 ## Skills:
 - Java 8+
 - TypeScript / JavaScript (No in-depth knowledge of these languages, I use them only for writing ReactJS applications)
-- ReactJS
+- ReactJS (No in-depth knowledge of the technology, and probably don't know some important aspects.
+I just use it to write pet projects more quickly and easily)
 - Spring Boot
 - Spring Web / WebFlux
 - Spring Security